Climate change - driving forces

 Total emissions, main breakdowns by source and general drivers

-Figure 1 shows that overall, the EU's GHG emissions have been following a downward trend over the last three decades; in 2019 - the most recent year for which figures officially reported to UNFCCC are available – total GHG emissions (excluding LULUCF - Land use, land use change and forestry - and memo items while including international aviation; see blue-green line in Figure 1) equalled 3.7 billion tonnes of CO2-equivalent compared with 4.9 billion tonnes in 1990, a decrease of 1.2 billion tonnes, or 24 %.
-The net GHG emissions (including LULUCF, i.e. taking into account net-removals) amounted to 3.5 billion tonnes in 2019 compared to 4.7 billion tonnes CO2-equivalent in 1990 (-26 %, see pink line in Figure 1).
-Eurostat estimates that in 2020, the year when COVID-19 containment measures were widely introduced by the EU Member States, GHG emissions significantly decreased further by approximately 7-8 % compared with the previous year (2019).
-Already in 2018 the EU surpassed its reduction by 20 % that was set for 2020 (blue-green line and dot in Figure 1).
+Figure 1 shows that overall, the EU's GHG emissions have been following a downward trend over the last three decades; in 2020 - the most recent year for which figures officially reported to UNFCCC are available – total GHG emissions (excluding LULUCF - Land use, land use change and forestry - and memo items while including international aviation; see blue-green line in Figure 1) equalled 3.35 billion tonnes of CO2-equivalent compared with 4.9 billion tonnes in 1990, a decrease of 1.55 billion tonnes, or 32 %.
+The net GHG emissions (including LULUCF, i.e. taking into account net-removals) amounted to 3.13 billion tonnes in 2020 compared to 4.7 billion tonnes CO2-equivalent in 1990 (-33 %, see pink line in Figure 1).
+Due to the COVID-19 pandemic, emissions declined extraordinarily in 2020.
+Eurostat estimates that in 2021, GHG emissions will increase to pre-pandemic levels.
+Already in 2018 the EU surpassed its reduction target of 20 % that was set for 2020 (blue-green line and dot in Figure 1).
 The target proposed for 2030, a reduction of GHG emissions by 55 % compared with 1990 levels is for net GHG emissions, i.e. taking into account net removals in LULUCF (see pink line and dot in Figure 1).

-Figure 2 shows the absolute 1990-2019 change in GHG emissions by country.
-These absolute changes add up to the EU total reduction of 1.2 billion tonnes of CO2-equivalent.
+Figure 2 shows the absolute 1990-2020 change in GHG emissions by country.
+These absolute changes add up to the EU total reduction of 1.55 billion tonnes of CO2-equivalent.
 Note that the ranking would change to a large extent if the relative changes or the changes in emissions per capita were compared.
-The rest of this Statistics Explained article will focus on the aggregate EU-27.
+The rest of this Statistics Explained article will focus on the aggregate EU.
 More information for individual Member States can be retrieved from the Statistics Explained article 'Greenhouse gas emission statistics - emission inventories ' and the GHG inventory dataset in Eurostat's database.

 The greenhouse gas emissions reported in Figure 1 are all due to human activities.
 Therefore, one may think that more people would cause more GHG emissions.
 In addition, most of these human activities are economic activities, for example to produce and consume goods and services.
 Hence, one may also expect that more economic activity would produce more GHG emissions.
 The most general indicator for economic activity is gross domestic product (GDP).

 To better understand the driving forces behind the reduction in GHG emissions, we need to look in more detail at the sources of these GHG emissions and the underlying human activities.
-Figure 4 shows the GHG emissions broken down by source sectors as defined by the Intergovernmental Panel on Climate Change (IPCC) reported to UNFCCC.
+Figure 4 shows the GHG emissions broken down by source sectors as reported in UNFCCC GHG emission inventories inventories.
 International aviation is included in all graphs and statistics presenting totals and GHG emissions from transport in this article, although it is officially reported as memo item in the GHG emission inventories.

-Over three-quarters of the GHG emissions are due to fuel combustion.
-This includes fuel combustion to generate electricity and heat, produce goods, construct buildings and infrastructure, and to move freight and persons.
-The combustion of fossil fuels is the largest contributor to GHG emissions from this source, but the combustion of other fuels, such as waste, also generates GHG emissions.
-Even without combustion, GHG are still emitted from fuels as so-called fugitive emissions; emissions that simply leak into the air, for example from pressurized equipment or from storage tanks.
-The remaining share of total GHG emissions, just over one-fifth, is due to other activities that do not involve fuel combustion.
+About three-quarters of the GHG emissions are due to fuel combustion.
+This includes fuel combustion to generate electricity and heat (energy industries), to manufacture goods and to construct buildings and infrastructure (manufacturing industries and construction), to heat buildings and to warm water (households, commerce etc.), and to move freight and persons (transport).
+The remaining share of total GHG emissions, about one quarter, is due to other activities that mainly do not involve fuel combustion.
 It includes industrial processes and product uses, agricultural activities, and waste management.

-Figure 7 also shows that the use of solid fuels and crude oil and petroleum products both decreased significantly from 1990 to 2019.
-The use of solid fuels fell by 50 % from 104 MTOE to 52 MTOE.
-The use of crude oil and petroleum products fell by 78 % from 27 MTOE to 6 MTOE.
+Figure 7 also shows that the use of solid fuels and crude oil and petroleum products both decreased significantly from 1990 to 2020.
 These are both fuel types with high emission coefficients; in other words, fuel types that emit relatively large amounts of GHG when they are combusted.

 Renewables can also replace fossil fuels indirectly by substituting electricity generated from fossil fuels with electricity generated from renewable energy sources.
 Examples are electric cars, electric cooking and electric heating, which do not combust fuels on the spot.
 Hence, electricity from renewable sources has a large potential to reduce GHG emissions from fuel combustion.